STEP 1: Get a trap

 Rats and mice don’t like to run across open areas like lawns.
 They prefer to use plants and buildings as cover.
 So, the best place for your trap is beside a wall or fence.

-When you catch a mouse or rat, dispose of it in your household rubbish or bury it in the garden.
+When you catch a mouse or rat, bury it in the garden or dispose of it in your household rubbish.
 Then remember to log your kills here.